 Fly fishing the North Umpqua river for steelhead is a pilgrimage to one of the cradles of our sport.
 It is a river that has inspired anglers for generations.
 All of our North Umpqua guides have fallen under the rivers’ spell and are eager to share their love and passion for the river and its’ magnificent steelhead.
 Simply put, fly fishing with one of these guides is a wonderful way to feel connected to an angling legacy.

 Our guides on the North Umpqua are consummate professionals who have dedicated their lives to this special fishery.
-For a river that is known to “have no secrets” these guides have each developed a unique style of fly fishing program that is educational, enjoyable, and productive.
+For a river that is known to “have no secrets”, these guides have each developed a unique style of fly fishing program that is educational, enjoyable, and productive.

-North Umpqua Accommodations and Meals:
+Accommodations and Meals:

-Days 2-4: Full days of guided fishing
+Days 2-4: Three full days of guided fishing.

 "Steamboat Inn is fabulous and historic, highly recommended.
 Hospitality, food and drink are exceptional.
 Tony Wratney is an excellent guide and easy to get along with.
 He was prompt, professional and had good transportation.
 His vehicle is set up nicely for simple transportation of fly rods.
 The North Umpqua River requires some climbing up and down rocky, steep banks.
 Tony simplified this for us by carrying most of the equipment.
 Lunches were simple and delicious.
 He provided fresh bread, cold cuts, and the other amenities to make sandwiches as well as chips, cookies, and bottled drinks.
 The North Umpqua River is amazingly beautiful and provided plenty of eye-candy."
 M.G., PA